 Jersey Central Power & Light named Frank Luna ’05 a new external affairs consultant to serve as a liaison with elected officials and to support local community involvement activities, serving much of Monmouth County.
 Luna was district chief of staff for Congressman Tom MacArthur and served as his campaign manager in 2014.
 Prior to that, he worked at The Anchor's Bend in Asbury Park, the New Jersey Republican State Committee, and as director of constituency outreach in the office of Governor Chris Christie.

-Susan Adelizzi- Schmidt '05, president of Suasion Communications Group received the prestigious New Jersey Tourism Excellence Award in the Digital Outreach category from the New Jersey Tourism Industry Association.
+Susan Adelizzi- Schmidt '05, president of Suasion Communications Group was awarded an Excellence in Communications Award at the 2019 Downtown New Jersey Conference for the agency’s work on Downtown Haddonfield’s Communications Campaign October 2019.
+She also received the prestigious New Jersey Tourism Excellence Award in the Digital Outreach category from the New Jersey Tourism Industry Association.
 Susan has also been recognized by the Philadelphia Business Journal as a 2018 Top Full-Service Marketing Agency for the second year in a row.
 Additionally, she was appointed to Downtown New Jersey’s (DNJ) Board of Directors, an organization devoted to ensuring the vitality of New Jersey’s downtowns.

 Brett Steinberg ’05 was named general manager of Carlisle Coatings & Waterproofing where he will oversee sales, marketing, technical services and customer service.